SAFE-Stack/docs/docs/recipes/client-server/upload-file-from-client.md

 # How do I upload a file from the client?
-[Fulma](https://fulma.github.io/Fulma/) and [Fable](https://fable.io/) make it quick and easy to upload files from the client.
-The standard template comes with Fulma support by default.
-However, if you’re using the minimal template, please [add Fulma to your client project](../../package-management/add-nuget-package-to-client) before continuing.
+[Fable](https://fable.io/) makes it quick and easy to upload files from the client.
 Both the standard and the minimal template comes with Fable support by default.

 ---